rajinder-yadav/tscli/README.md

 Currently the _TSCLI_ default project template is being used to solidify concepts and setup.

+TSCLI uses only TypeScript to build the project, I plan to add Webpack support once I am satifisty the basic project templates.

 ## Project Types

 The following basic project type that can be created using TSCLI are: